 \section{Introduction}

-A central goal in modern theoretical cosmology is to construct a coherent and unified description of the universe’s expansion history.
-Its significance lies not only in mathematical elegance, but in its capacity to synthesize the disparate phases of cosmic history into a coherent, predictive, and physically interpretable framework.
-In this regard, various methodologies have been proposed cosmological models trying to describe the universe's expansion history within a single framework.
-For example, quintessential inflation models aim to unify the early and late accelerated phases through a single scalar field \cite{1}-\cite{6}.
-Investigations in modified gravity theories also underscore the desire to capture the full cosmic history and describe the early-time inflation and late-time acceleration \cite{7}-\cite{9}.
-Additionally, some studies suggest parametrizing the Hubble rate or scale factor to achieve a unified framework \cite{10}-\cite{12}.
-Despite these extensive researches, a single continuous formula that can provide a unified description for the universe throughout its whole evolution, remains elusive. \ \
+A central goal in modern theoretical cosmology is to construct a coherent and unified description of the universe’s expansion history, valued for both its mathematical elegance and its ability to synthesize diverse cosmic phases into a predictive and physically interpretable framework.
+Various cosmological models have been proposed to achieve this, such as quintessential inflation models unifying the early and late accelerated phases through a single scalar field \cite{1}-\cite{6}, and modified gravity theories aiming to capture the full cosmic history \cite{7}-\cite{9}.
+Some studies also suggest parametrizing the Hubble rate or scale factor to achieve a unified framework \cite{10}-\cite{12}.
+However, a single continuous formula that unifies the universe's entire evolution remains elusive. \ \

-On the other hand, scale factor, $a(t)$, as a key parameter for understanding the dynamics and observational signatures of the Friedmann–Lemaître–Robertson–Walker (FLRW) spacetime, describes how the size of the universe changes over time and allowing cosmologists to connect theoretical models with observational data and map cosmic evolution \cite {13,14}.
+Scale factor, as a key parameter of the Friedmann-Lemaître-Robertson-Walker (FLRW) spacetime, describes the universe's changing size over time, connecting theoretical models with observational data to map cosmic evolution \cite {13,14}.
 The functional form of the scale factor is dictated by the universe's composition and the dominant energy components driving expansion.
 It is typically modeled piecewise, with distinct form for each era - inflation ($a(t) \propto e^{H_{inf} t}$), radiation domination ($a(t) \propto t^{1/2}$), matter domination ($a(t) \propto t^{2/3}$), and late-time accelerated expansion ($a(t) \propto e^{H_{ \Lambda} t}$) \cite{15}-\cite{27}.
 While analytic solutions for $a(t)$ exist for individual epochs, no single connected expression encapsulates the entire cosmic evolution and the transition between them is often described using patched functions, leading to discontinuities and complicating theoretical modeling and numerical simulations.
 Therefore, a unified formula for the scale factor is not only a mathematical convenience, but it is a potential key to uncovering a more profound cosmological narrative, one in which the universe’s past, present, and future are aspects of a single and coherent dynamical law.